thetanil/rktpi/docs/content/post/rktpi.md

 Java solutions will not be considered due to memory availability on the device.

 ### reliable stack
+- webapp in fastapi
+- nginx (maybe caddy for dynamic config later?)
+- postgres (store and msg)
 - bind
-- nginx
-- celery + rabbit/redis
+- postfix

 ### low resource stack
 - [coreDNS](https://coredns.io/)
 - caddy
 - [NSQ](https://nsq.io/) [quickstart](https://nsq.io/overview/quick_start.html)
+- pynsq is a mess and I didn't like it at all (cancelled)

 2021.12.17 - Benchmarking NSQ.
 Celery is at 740MB used and < 100 msg/sec and requires extra servers.